pulumi/docs/pulumi-hugo/themes/default/content/docs/intro/pulumi-service/projects-and-stacks.md

 1. Navigate to **All stacks**.
 1. Optionally, adjust the grouping by selecting the **Group By** and **Sort By** controls.
-1. To view a stacks details select the name of the stack.
+1. To view a stack's details, select the stack's name.
 1. To view a specific stack update, navigate to **Activity** and select it from the list.

 ## Stack Favorites

 Stack favorites allow you to label specific stacks for quick and easy access.
-Stack favorites will be dispalyed in the navigation and on your dashboard.
+Stack favorites are displayed in the navigation and on your dashboard.

 ![""](/images/docs/reference/service/stacks-navigation-favorites-card.png)

-### Favortie a Stack
+### Favorite a Stack

 1. Navigate to the stack.
 1. Select the star icon next to the stack name.